Han shot first: Criticism

 The change is one of the most controversial of many alterations made in the 1997 Special Edition of Star Wars.
 Many fans argued that it alters Han's initially morally ambiguous character, making his later transition from antihero to hero less meaningful.
 According to Variety, "Fans lost their minds.
 It was an affront, the neutering of a badass."
 Fans have created fan edits of the original Star Wars films (such as Harmy's Despecialized Edition) to reverse Lucas' changes, especially the scene with Solo and Greedo.
 In a 2004 interview, Lucas responded to the criticism, saying, "To me, [the original movie] doesn't really exist anymore. ...
 I'm sorry you saw half a completed film and fell in love with it.
 But I want it to be the way I want it to be."
-He acknowledged the controversy by wearing a "Han shot first" T-shirt on the set of Indiana Jones and the Kingdom of the Crystal Skull (2008).
+He acknowledged the controversy by wearing a "Han shot first" T-shirt on the sets of Star Wars: Episode III – Revenge of the Sith (2005) and Indiana Jones and the Kingdom of the Crystal Skull (2008).
 In a 2012 interview with The Hollywood Reporter, Lucas said:

 The controversy over who shot first, Greedo or Han Solo, in Episode IV, what I did was try to clean up the confusion, but obviously it upset people because they wanted Solo to be a cold-blooded killer, but he actually isn't.
 It had been done in all close-ups and it was confusing about who did what to whom.
 I put a little wider shot in there that made it clear that Greedo is the one who shot first, but everyone wanted to think that Han shot first, because they wanted to think that he actually just gunned him down.